So your child has just been diagnosed Autistic and you’re wondering what happens next?

 It can sometimes be quite difficult telling your family about your child’s diagnosis.
 Although many more people are aware of autism, they may have an image in their heads of what autism is.
 This may not fit with what they were accepting.
-Again there are lots of online resources and books available and you can use the same resource above from The National Autistic Society to explain What Is Autism.
+Again there are lots of online resources and books available.

 Set up a meeting with your child’s school including the class teacher and Senco.
 If the school hasn’t been involved they need to be aware of your child’s diagnosis to be able to put strategies in place to enable your child to get the best from their education.
-There are many levels of help a child with Autism may need in education, your school will work with you to ensure your child is getting the correct level of support.
+There are many levels of help an autistic child may need in education, your school will work with you to ensure your child is getting the correct level of support.

 The Education Rights Service provides impartial and confidential information and support to families on school education rights and entitlements.